The Windows and Linux services helps you monitor the operating system specific services for the Windows and Linux devices in your environment.

 Metric name: system.windows.service.status

-- Include service names (with comma separated) or regular expressions in the Value text-box while assigning the template to a device.
+- Include service names (with comma separated) in the Value text-box while assigning the template to a device.
 For example,

 - Install OpsRamp Agent on the target device to run the scripts.